Saturation diving: Atmosphere control

 The hyperbaric atmosphere in the accommodation chambers and the bell are controlled to ensure that the risk of long term adverse effects on the divers is acceptably low.
-Most saturation diving is done on heliox mixtures, with partial pressure of oxygen in accommodation areas kept around 0.40 to 0.48 bar, which is near the upper limit for long term exposure.
+Most saturation diving is done on heliox mixtures, with partial pressure of oxygen in accommodation areas kept around 0.40 to 0.48 bar (most commonly 0.40 to 0.42 bar), which is near the upper limit for long term exposure.
 Carbon dioxide is removed from the chamber gas by recycling it through scrubber cartridges.
 The levels are generally limited to a maximum of 0.005 bar partial pressure, equivalent to 0.5% surface equivalent.
 Most of the balance is helium, with a small amount of nitrogen and trace residuals from the air in the system before compression.
+These traces tend to reduce during the saturation period as gas is lost and replaced with heliox.
+Odours and other impurites may be removed by activated carbon filters.
+Humidity and temperature are also controlled for health and comfort.

-Bell operations and lockouts may also be done at between 0.4 and 0.6 bar oxygen partial pressure, but often use a higher partial pressure of oxygen, between 0.6 and 0.9 bar, which lessens the effect of pressure variation due to excursions away from holding pressure, thereby reducing the amount and probability of bubble formation due to these pressure changes.
+Bell operations and lockouts may also be done at between 0.4 and 0.6 bar oxygen partial pressure, but often use a higher partial pressure of oxygen, between 0.6 and 0.9 bar,(0.6 to 0.8 bar) which lessens the effect of pressure variation due to excursions away from holding pressure, thereby reducing the probability and amount of bubble formation due to these pressure changes.
 In emergencies a partial pressure of 0.6 bar of oxygen can be tolerated for over 24 hours, but this is avoided where possible.
 Carbon dioxide can also be tolerated at higher levels for limited periods.
 US Navy limit is 0.02 bar for up to 4 hours.
 Nitrogen partial pressure starts at 0.79 bar from the initial air content before compression, but tends to decrease over time as the system loses gas to lock operation, and is topped up with helium.

+During pre-decompression hold time, the partial pressure of oxygen may be increased to 0.48 to 0.5 bar to provide a larger oxygen window.
+During decompression the oxygen partial pressure is maintained at this level until the oxygen fraction reaches 21% to 24%, after which it is retained at constant fraction until surfacing to reduce the fire hazard.